 Your objective mind:

-Most people would stop here, and either keep drinking their drink at the bar, or leaving to go back home.
+Most people would stop here, and either keep drinking their drink at the bar or maybe leave to go back home.
 But not you, since you remember about this post and you decide to start living life in the present moment.

 Your action-resorting mind: